 Both nutrients are common deficiencies in the West.
 Vitamin B12 is a major deficiency for vegetarians, as there are minimal B12-rich foods in most vegetarian diets.
 More commonly, however, medications and weak digestion render us deficient in B12.

-Many medications, such as antacids, disturb production of stomach acid required to manufacture a protein called the intrinsic factor.
-Intrinsic factor’s job it is to deliver B12 to the liver, brain, heart, and nervous system.
+Many medications, such as antacids, disturb the production of stomach acid required to manufacture a protein called the intrinsic factor.
+The intrinsic factor’s job is to deliver B12 to the liver, brain, heart, and nervous system.
 The result is that even when B12 levels are low-normal, people can experience fatigue, brain fog, poor memory, loss of brain volume, and a host of other health concerns.3

 In a handful of studies, low levels of B12 have been shown to shrink brain volume.
 That’s right—the size of the brain can shrink with low levels of B12!8

 B12 shots were the solution to this for decades, but now sublingual (under-the-tongue) B12 supplements have been found as effective as shots.7,8

 See also Fatigued?
 You Could be B12 Deficient

 Omega-3 fish oils are also a common deficiency, mostly because people have limited consumption of fish as a result of high mercury levels in most oceans, lakes, and streams.
 Years ago, fish was a dietary staple, but per FDA suggestion, fish consumption is way down.2

 Fish oils have been shown to be bioactive compounds that support the heart, cardiovascular function, brain, and cognitive function.2 New research suggests a synergistic effect when B12 and omega-3 fish oils are taken together.

 Combining Omega 3 + B12 for Lower Homocysteine